-You don’t have to be an industry expert in a particular topic.
+You don’t have to be an industry expert on a particular topic.
 All you have to do is have an eye for talent and an ability to ask the right questions.

-This can be a great way to make money on your own time while also helping others by further their careers.
+This can be a great way to make money on your own time while also helping others by furthering their careers.